w3c-ccg/vc-test-suite-implementations/README.md

 ### Testing locally

-If you need to test implementations for endpoints running locally you may add a config file in the root dir of the test suite:
+If you need to test implementations for endpoints running locally, create a config file in the root dir of the test suite:

 ```
 .vcApiTestImplementationsConfig.cjs
 ```

-That file must be a common js module that exports an array of implementations:
+This file must be a CommonJS module that exports an array of implementations:

 ```js
 // file .vcApiTestImplementationsConfig.cjs